kris-swann/shared-infra-surrealdb/Readme.md

 ```

 ## Validating certificates
-NOTE: It is expected that you manually validate certificates.
-This should just be a matter of
+You'll have to manually validate the certificates.
+This should just be a matter of going to the
-adding CNAME, A, and AAAA records to the DNS.
+fly.io app certificates page, and adding CNAME, A, and AAAA records to the DNS.

 ## How to: Upload to docker hub
 We have some slight modifications that we made to the default surrealdb dockerfile, we upload this